img0j0/tradewise-ai/replit.md

 - ✅ Proven 71.4% AI trading accuracy through live market testing

 **Global Scalability Ready:**
-The platform now has the foundation to serve thousands of investors worldwide with its combination of intelligent search, AI-powered analysis, and professional Bloomberg Terminal-style interface at consumer pricing.
-The intelligent search breakthrough makes complex investing accessible to everyone while maintaining institutional-grade capabilities.
+The platform now has the foundation to serve thousands of investors worldwide with its combination of intelligent search, AI-powered analysis, advanced market prediction engine, and professional Bloomberg Terminal-style interface at consumer pricing.
+The intelligent search breakthrough combined with institutional-grade AI forecasting makes complex investing accessible to everyone while providing Wall Street-level market intelligence.

 ### Expandable Business Summaries Implementation (July 19, 2025)
 - **Fixed Truncated Company Descriptions**: Resolved issue where business summaries were cut off with "..." and couldn't be fully read